 A major in Women's Studies requires students to take 48 credit hours of Women's Studies (16 courses), at least 36 credit hours of which must be upper-division courses either in Women's Studies or from the gender-and/or women related offerings of other programs.

-The minimum requirement for completion of a Bachelor of Arts with a major in Women's Studies is 120 credit hours.
+major in Women's Studies is 120 credit hours.

 WMST 100-3 Introduction to Women's Studies

 Three additional Women's Studies courses at the 100 or 200 Level.